 Turkish Village Insights

 He spun himself into a trance.
-With his robe billowing out, his head cocked peacefully to the side, and his arms a tea kettle of divine love, the sun set on the village that offered such a rich insight into a world so far from my own.
+With his robe billowing out, his head cocked peacefully to the side, and his arms a tea kettle of divine love, the sun set on a village that offered such a rich insight into a world so far from my own.